Listen to this article here

-More than 51 years after becoming a political prisoner of the United States, Romaine “Chip” Fitzgerald died in a California prison last week, according to independent media company Democracy Now.
+More than 51 years after becoming a political prisoner of the United States, Romaine “Chip” Fitzgerald died in a California prison last week.
+However, mainstream media has been silent.

 Born in 1949, Fitzgerald grew up in the South Central California neighborhoods of Watts and Compton.
 He joined the Black Panthers as a teenager, aiding in community empowerment and breakfast programs, according to Moguldom.